ztz1989/software-switches/README.md

 * Vector Packet Processing (VPP): an open-source full-fledged software router implemented by Cisco.
 * t4p4s: a P4 switch based on Intel DPDK.

-We define Four test scenarios for performance comparison.
+We performed performance comparison under 4 test scenarios: p2p, p2v, v2v, and loopback.
 A detailed description of test scenarios and experimental results can be found on [our demo website](https://ztz1989.github.io/software-switches.github.io/examples/dashboard.html).
 The detailed instructions for each considered software switch can be found in the corresponding directories.

 ## Virtualization environment